CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 weight = 1
 backlog= 'Module-Induction'
 backlog_filter= 'Induction'
+[objectives]
+1='Define a repository'
+2='Explain why we use Github'
+3='Given a remote or local repository, identify the number of commits' 4='Given a remote or local repository, identify the author, time and message of a given commit' 5='Given a remote or local repository, identify the files and folders from any commit in a version timeline' 6='Describe the purpose of version control'
+7='Explain the difference between Git and Github' 8='Get a local copy of a repository on your local machine'
 +++

 ## Learning objectives

-Define a repository
-Explain why we use Github
-Given a remote or local repository, identify the number of commits Given a remote or local repository, identify the author, time and message of a given commit Given a remote or local repository, identify the files and folders from any commit in a version timeline Describe the purpose of version control
-Explain the difference between Git and Github
-Get a local copy of a repository on your local machine

 ## 📝 CYF blog